mohamadi7613/mycheat/java/java.md

         System.out.println("Hello, World!");        // 'void': doesn't return any value }                                              // The main method is the entry point }                                                 // 'String[] args': parameter that accepts command-line arguments
+// there is no need to create an object for calling the main() in class Main, by default it is the entry point
 ```

 ## comments